Please note that CatFoodDB may earn a small commission on purchases made via links on this site. Thank you for your support!

 The analysis done for each product is the same as did with the CatFoodDB's Best Wet Cat Foods post, where I evaluated and ranked each product based on their published ingredient lists and the guaranteed analysis.

 For the purposes of this list, a dry cat food is any variety that contains less than 80% moisture as reported by the manufacturer.
-However, varieties labeled as a raw, freeze-dried, dehydrated or frozen diet have been excluded as those formulas are different enough to warrant their own list in the future.
+However, only ready-to-eat varieties are included; those labeled as a raw, fresh, dehydrated, or frozen diet have been excluded as those formulas are different enough to warrant their own list in the future.

 Additionally, specialty varieties were also excluded from this evaluation.
 These specialty foods include all veterinary diets, and well as products specifically developed for kittens or senior cats.
 Cats requiring these specialty diets have their own unique dietary concerns and their products should often be evaluated on different criteria.

 Each product is given a score based on an analysis of its ingredient list.
 Those with a named protein or protein meal (ie "chicken" or "chicken meal") as their first ingredient are scored highest.
 Products with named proteins and meals in their top 5 ingredients are also scored better than those products without.
 Land-based proteins are also rated more favourably than seafood-based proteins - see this blog post for and in-depth explanation of why.
 Also, note that a generic "meat" or "fish" ingredient doesn't count as a protein in my evaluations; I find it rather suspicious that a manufacturer is unable or unwilling to identify the source of the protein!